Is a mortgage secured or unsecured debt?

 What happens when you can’t pay off a loan?

 Failing to pay off a secured loan has very different results than failing to pay off an unsecured one.
-Here are the differences.
+The biggest difference shows up when you fall behind.
+Secured lenders can pursue the collateral, while unsecured lenders usually pursue collection options.

 Secured loan